lancenacabuan/Shaliah/README.md

-**Muslim-Christian debates**, Muslims often focus on how Trinity is illogical or not in the earliest Gospel, etc. They also often use Biblical Unitarian-style arguments (pointing to verses where Jesus is subordinate, ignorant of the hour, etc.–Muslim apologists frequently sound like Socinians in their exegesis). - Some Christian apologists attempt to explain Trinity in terms Muslims might understand (e.g., comparing to aspects of Allah's word and spirit concept in Islam, or
+**Muslim-Christian debates**, Muslims often focus on how Trinity is illogical or not in the earliest Gospel, etc. They also often use Biblical Unitarian-style arguments (pointing to verses where Jesus is subordinate, ignorant of the hour, etc. – Muslim apologists frequently sound like Socinians in their exegesis). - Some Christian apologists attempt to explain Trinity in terms Muslims might understand (e.g., comparing to aspects of Allah's word and spirit concept in Islam, or